 ELA is so much fun to teach.
 Reading short stories, fables, and novels with your class is such an amazing experience.
-There are so many important skills and concepts that we teach our students as part of our reading instruction.
-Many of these require higher level thinking skills and getting students to apply a concept to a specific book or story.
 Your students have likely experienced a few years of learning about summarizing, main idea and inferencing.
 But identifying the theme might be something fairly new for them in fourth grade.
-Here are 5 tips for teaching theme in fourth grade that will help your students master this important concept.
+Here are 5 tips for teaching theme in 4th grade that will help your students master this important concept.

 Theme is the moral, lesson, or message of the story.
 It is the BIG IDEA.
 Note that this should be differentiated from the main idea that students have already learned about.
 When first introducing the concept of theme it’s important to create an anchor chart or reference tool for students.
 These Theme in Literature Posters include everything you need.
 Print these posters and use them on a bulletin board, on chart paper, or copy in a smaller size so students can put them into their notebook.
 They are perfect for referencing the concept of theme all year long.

 Here’s a great way to guide students to finding the theme: while reading have your students ask themselves what the author is trying to portray repeatedly throughout the story.
 Have them pay attention to the characters actions and words to help them find out.